Iowa vs. Maryland NCAA Football Odds, Plays and Insights | October 1, 2021

 Maryland Stats and Trends

-- Maryland has played four games, with three wins against the spread.

-- Maryland's games this year have hit the over one time in four opportunities (25%).
+- Maryland's games this season have hit the over on one of four set point totals (25%).

-- Maryland is 3-1 against the spread and 4-0 overall when the team puts up more than 11 points.
+- Maryland is 3-1 against the spread and 4-0 overall in games when it scores more than 11 points.

-- The Terrapins have four giveaways this season, while the Hawkeyes have nine takeaways .
+- This season the Terrapins have four turnovers, five fewer than the Hawkeyes have takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.